pengfei99/DBTTutorial/README.md

 profile: 'my_dbt_project'

 # These configurations specify where dbt should look for different types of files.
-# The `model-paths` config, for example, states that models in this project can be
+# The `model-paths` config, for mart, states that models in this project can be
 # found in the "models/" directory.
 You probably won't need to change these!
 model-paths: ["models"]
 analysis-paths: ["analyses"]